EISHKARAN/CycleGan/README.md

 # CycleGan
-- This is an implementation of the  Cyclle GAN algorithm for generating monet images using Tensorflow.
+- This is an implementation of the  Cycle GAN algorithm for generating monet images using Tensorflow.
 The dataset used for this project is the Photos to monet dataset.

 # The Output Given is very pleasing based on Visual Inspection
 ## Image After 6th Epoch